Skip to content

 Nationalism has not the potential to solve our current global challenges & crises.
 We did the “economic globalisation” over the past centuries and now we need to do the “political globalisation” with global democracy to develop a healthy & thus sustainable global society.

-news global competitionglobal tax system
+News about global governance, constitution & democracy global competitionglobal tax system

 Post navigation